 Something else I found super interesting in the article is the call that much of The Woman in the Window seems to have been lifted from the 1995 Sigourney Weaver movie, Copycat.
 If you feel so inclined, go back and read my review of the book because I FUCKING CALLED IT.

-I love that movie, it’s one of my favourites of all time, and I recognized the Copycat references right away.
+I love that movie – it’s one of my favourites of all time – and I recognized the Copycat references right away.
 But I didn’t take it as ‘lifting,’ as much as I took it as an homage.
-But now I’m rethinking that and it turns out Mallory hasn’t ever acknowledged the similarities.
+But now I’m rethinking that based on how dark these revelations are, and it turns out Mallory hasn’t ever acknowledged the similarities.

 If Mallory would lie about brain cancer and surgery and cardiac arrest, what’s to stop him from lifting parts of the plot of a movie he might think no one remembers?